+ Can anyone train in IPL & Laser ? (ie: a member of the public with no previous experience)

 + Regarding English Language comprehension

-You will need to be able to understand written and oral English with a good command of technical explanations.
+You will need to be able to understand written and oral English with a good command of technical explainations.
 Laser science is fairly complex but we are used to training trainees with English as a second language.
 Trainees who do not speak good English can use a translator device to interpret words or terms used.
 You will NOT be able to bring a person with you to translate.
 For situations where trainees need a person to translate every word taught, you will need to arrange a special training group with us, this may attract extra charges.
 We reserve the right to refuse enrolment to trainees we deem will not meet adequate English language needs.
+More info here on English classes for migrants https://www.tec.govt.nz/funding/funding-and-performance/funding/fund-finder/pelt/migrant-learners/

 + Should I buy a machine before OR AFTER doing training?

-+ What is the main difference between these two courses?
++ What is the main difference between LSC online & CE1 ?

 + Do I really need to have beauty training prior to using Lasers & IPL machines?